felix-zaslavskiy/item-processing-state-machine/README.md

 The [NFSM.Builder](src/main/java/nfsm/NFSM.java) class provides a fluent API for defining states, transitions, and other FSM properties, making it easy to build complex state machines in a clean, readable way.

 ## Documentation
-For more information on using NFSM, including detailed API documentation, examples, and best practices, please refer to the [official documentation](DOC.MD).
+For more information on using SimpleFSM, including detailed API documentation, examples, and best practices, please refer to the [official documentation](DOC.MD).

 ## Contributing
-We welcome contributions to NFSM!
+We welcome contributions to SimpleFSM!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 For more information on contributing, please see our contributing guidelines.

 ## License
-NFSM is released under the **Apache Version 2.0**
+SimpleFSM is released under the **Apache Version 2.0**